SEO of Database-Driven Websites

 Making Static Category Pages

 You can set it up so the main (home) page of the site links to several static pages (which will need to be created if they don't already exist) which then interact with the database.
-It helps to have about a dozen of these static (non-changing) pages: these are .html pages which are NOT created by the database "on the fly".
+It helps to have about a dozen of these static (non-changing) pages: these are plain old .html pages which are NOT created by the database "on the fly".
 Typically they would describe the main categories of what you are selling.
 The links FROM these "category" pages can create other pages based on information pulled from the database, but these static category pages themselves should not be created newly every time someone clicks a link from the main page of the site.

 Each of these static category HTML pages should then be optimized using the appropriate key word phrases for that category.
 These static HTML pages will then be picked up and indexed by the search engines.
 You stand a much better chance of getting good search engine rankings for your website by creating and optimizing some static pages like this.